ilyesbenaissa/VeHIDE-Dataset-Annotation-for-Object-Detection-COCO-Format/README.md

 ## File Descriptions

 - **visualization.py**: A utility script to parse the COCO file and display annotated images for verification
-- **coco_annotations.json**: The complete annotation file for the dataset, ready for use with object detection models that support the COCO format
+- **coco_annotations.json**: The annotation file for the training set, ready for use with object detection models that support the COCO format
+- **coco_annotations_val.json**: The annotation file for the validation set, ready for use with object detection models that support the COCO format
+- **/image/image** (directory): Contains all the source train images for the dataset
-- **/images** (directory): Contains all the source images for the dataset
+- **/validation/validation** (directory): Contains all the source train images for the dataset